transmart/transmartApp-DB/postgresql/etl/README.txt

 b.
 If TRANSMART and/or INDX tablespaces do not exist:
    In etl/prerequisites.sql, update the locations of the tablespaces to be created TRANSMART and INDX.
 Verify that these directories exist with proper permissions.

+c.  create user biomart_user if does not exist

 Comment out the line(s) in etl/prerequisites.sql for the index creation(s) if they already exist.

 --------------------